The 3 Best Pontoon Anchors for Any Condition

 The Tampa Bay Times reports that two NFL football players and a college football player died when improperly anchoring their boat.
 The anchor was stuck on the bottom 120 feet below and was unretrievable.

-Having lost an anchor the previous weekend that was unretrievable, the group fought hard to retrieve.
+Having lost an anchor the previous weekend that was unretrievable, the group fought hard to retrieve it.
 They decided to tie the anchor to the stern of the boat, which is unsafe as it's not as sturdy of a platform as the bow.

 They then proceeded to gun the motor in hopes of pulling the anchor free, but anyone with knowledge of this type of anchor knows that this would only drive the anchor further into the ground.